-An innovative, fully integrated payment platform, Laybuy prides itself on giving its customers the most transparent, simple solution to purchasing products online, and providing round the clock customer service to assist users from around the globe.
+An innovative, fully integrated payment platform, Laybuy prides itself on giving its customers the most transparent, simple solution to purchasing products online, and providing round-the-clock customer service to assist users from around the globe.

 Experiencing enormous growth with customer enquiries growing by 50% every year, and having already doubled the size of their customer service team, the business knew this approach wasn’t going to be a scalable solution, nor one that was affordable.

-“Our customer satisfaction is directly linked to our response time,” says Mandy Tomlinson, GM of ANZ at Laybuy.
+“Our customer satisfaction is directly linked to our response time,” says Mandy Tomlinson, former GM of ANZ at Laybuy.
 “Customers are not generally emailing us or messaging us to say we've done a great job.
 For us, it's about how quickly we can get to them, be where they want us to be, and how they want us to be."

 Laybuy’s issue was clear; they needed to figure out how to better utilise their customer service team so they weren’t spending valuable minutes on simple queries.
 With the peak Christmas retail period fast approaching, they needed to implement a solution fast.